U.S. Presidential Libraries and Museums

 5. James Monroe – James Monroe Museum and Memorial Library in Fredericksburg, Virginia

 7. Andrew Jackson – The Hermitage, Nashville, Tennessee .
-Home and museum administered by the Ladies’ Hermitage Association.
+Home and museum administered by the Ladies’ Hermitage Association (our visit here).

 8. Martin Van Buren – Martin Van Buren National Historic Site, Kinderhook, New York.
 Administered by the National Park Service.